LukasKnuth/lknuth.dev/content/writings/java_in_browser.md

 }
 ```

-The first call to `Window.requestAnimationFrame()` registers our loop to be started.
+The first call to `Window.requestAnimationFrame()` "starts" the loop.
-The browser will call the method on its next repaint.
+The browser will call the method on the next repaint.
-Then, as part of rendering the next frame, we immediately register ourselves _again_ to be called on the next repaint.
+Then, as part of rendering the next frame, the callback immediately registers itself _again_ to be called on the next repaint.
-We're looping!
+And we're looping!

 There is one problem with this approach: We don't control how often `step()` is called anymore.
-Depending on the hardware (and some other factors) the browser automatically decides the appropriate frame-rate of our game.
+Depending on the hardware (and some other factors) the browser automatically decides the appropriate frame-rate itself.
-On my MacBook with my 120Hz monitor attached, the game now runs at 120 FPS instead of the expected 60 FPS.
-This means that everything in the game is now twice as fast.
+On my MacBook with my 120Hz monitor attached, the game now runs at 120 FPS instead of the expected 60 FPS - meaning everything in the game is now twice as fast.

 Let's not do that and instead only call `step()` at the expected interval (taken from [this SO answer](https://stackoverflow.com/a/19772220/717341)):